 If you had no U.S. source income, you do not need a SSN or an ITIN to file Form 8843.
 However, If you have U.S. source income you will need either an SSN or ITIN to file your return.

-Before you begin your tax return using FNTR, you will need to collect your income statements.
-If you did not receive any U.S. source income in 2016, you will not receive an income statement and can proceed directly to FNTR.
+Before you begin your tax return using Sprintax, you will need to collect your income statements.
+If you did not have any U.S. source income, then you will not receive the following documents will only need to file Form 8843.
 If you had U.S. source income you will receive one or more forms indicating the type, source and amount of income received

 Yale University will distribute Form 1042-S no later than March 15.
 If you expect to receive a Form 1042-S and have not received it by March 15, please contact Yale University Shared Services by emailing email@example.com.
 Not all students and scholars will receive a Form 1042-S. This form is issued to students and scholars who receive a stipend, scholarship, fellowship and/or income covered by a tax treaty.

 Refer to the pages on Nonresident and Resident tax filing.
 If you are not certain, Sprintax will ask you a series of questions based on the substantial presence test to determine your residence status for federal tax filing purposes.
 If you qualify as a nonresident for tax purposes, you can use the Sprintax program to assist you with federal tax filing.
 If you qualify as a resident for tax purposes, you cannot use the Sprintax tax preparation software and want to look at other tax preparation resources such as Turbo Tax or H&R Block.
 Generally, tax treaties do not apply to individuals who qualify as resident for tax purposes, there are a few exceptions.
 For more information on exceptions, consult the IRS publication 901.

 - Sprintax offers tax preparation workshops.
 To sign up for a free Sprintax workshop, go here.

 - Determines if you are a resident or nonresident for U.S. tax purposes.